All-Inclusive Dude Ranch In Durango, Colorado

 The drive through the Rio Grande National Park is enough to bring me back on its own.
-Trees and magnificent views are just undeniably the best!

 Jeanne is the devoted General Manager who has been meeting, greeting and taking care of guests at the Colorado Trails Dude Ranch for 50 Years +.
-I guess you could say she keeps Colorado Trails Saddled right (to say the least).

-We met Jeanne at the office, she walked us around the property (atop) and showed us the Ruckus Room, Trading Post, Opera House,, the heated pool, and petting zoo as well as the Dining Hall.
+We met Jeanne at the office, she walked us around the property (atop) and showed us the Ruckus Room, Trading Post, Opera House, the heated pool, and petting zoo as well as the Dining Hall.

 The Den – Wolf & Coyote

 That is the last time we needed the car, from here everything would be on foot, around the ranch property.

 When we went to outdoor dinners there were a few different modes of transportation, which makes this even more fun.

 Take Those Boots Off Cowgirl! (or Cowboy!)

 I have never seen anything like this before and it sure beats laying on the floor and tugging at your boots till you want to die.

 What’s in the Wolf & Coyote Cabin?

 Priority to me was a bathroom and a bed in a clean environment, but I was absolutely thrilled that there was so much more.

 Each offers different views and varying amounts of beds, so inquire to Jeanne to learn more.

 Our cabin was perfect for families, offering 2 full bathrooms, 2 closets, laundry baskets, hangers (you will do laundry), a common room, bunk beds, double bed, and a King Bed.

 Each sitting area, off of the bedroom, offered sliding doors and seating, as well as being covered. as well as a front covered porch with 2 seats.

-Due to the high elevation of the ranch, you have to use this pin to let air out of the kcups or they will explode (always learning new tricks as I go!).
+Due to the high elevation of the ranch, you have to use this pin to let the air out of the kcups or they will explode (always learning new tricks as I go!).

 In the morning, if you get up at about 6:45 AM you can see the horses come into the farm, it is rather cool.
 To help you visualize this, I took a video.
-Of course, I got up each morning, and I was well rested.

 I was welcome to head to the kitchen at 7 am any morning for fresh coffee, I liked my digs and Where Niko Travels got to sleep (pretty important for teen boys!)